mdfw/PubNubDucks/WORKSHOP-BLOG.md

 With those values, we build a message object with the channel and message content.
 We call in the `generatedDuckName` from earlier to send along with the message.

 Next, we call `pubnub.publish` with the message object.
-If the publish fails, we show a basic error message for a few seconds.
+If the [publish](https://www.pubnub.com/docs/web-javascript/api-reference-publish-and-subscribe#publish?devrel_gh=pubnubducks_basic) fails, we show a basic error message for a few seconds.
 If it succeeds, it adds to the message log.
 The message logs allows you to see what messages were sent and received.
 Nice for a demo, probably won't be necessary for production.

 ## Test it
 ![Working chat app](workshop-images/workshop-complete.png)

-At this point, Pirate Duck IT should have a decent app that meets the requirements set out by the Admiral and scales to the millions of rafts around the world.
+At this point, Pirate Duck IT should have an app that meets the requirements set out by the Admiral and scales to the millions of rafts around the world.
 With this much communication, we can all welcome our new Pirate Duck overlords.

+Next time: how to ad a basic bad word filter and translator to our Pirate Duck app.